eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 This RFC expects the added ecosystem CI job to _likely_ consistently pass.
 However, to be safe, this RFC proposes adding a CI job in three steps:

-1. On a branch that and updated from `main` several times a week
+1. On a branch that is manually updated from `main` several times a week
 2. On the `main` branch only
 3. On all PRs targeting the `main` branch, alongside existing CI jobs